And Watch Your Design Business Grow!

 True Story: I have a customer who sells my Dragonlings at her author booth at comic cons around the state.
 She gives out my Etsy shop address when people ask for the pattern, and I see an actual uptick in views and sales on weekends.
 She is an icon.
 And the sales of her dragons help out her business as well.
 It’s a win-win!
 Shout out to Julie Wetzel!

 Let the Pattern Go

-After several years designing, I really, really, honestly, and truly LOVE to see items made by my patterns, whether they are going to be gifts or whether they are covering a table at a craft fair.
+After several years of designing, I really, really, honestly, and truly LOVE to see items made by my patterns, whether they are going to be gifts or whether they are covering a table at a craft fair.

 There is nothing quite as awesome as seeing a familiar amigurumi looking up at me.
 I didn’t make him, but I know his little face.
-I’m so proud of what they all become!
+I’m so proud of what they all have become!